-๐Ÿ‡ฎ๐Ÿ‡ฉ Indonesia visa for EU citizen citizens
+๐Ÿ‡ฎ๐Ÿ‡ฉ Indonesia visa for EU citizens

 EU citizen passport holders can get a visa on arrival in Indonesia, paid for at a desk before immigration, usually for 30 days.